This is the fault finding guide for the DNO range of controllers.

 1. Tripping out due to condensation.
 The DNO has a current limit trip circuit, when the current exceeds a set limit for 17 seconds the controller will switch off and require an off / on reset to restart operation.
 The current trip circuit uses a pair of transistors in a high gain configuration to perform the trip operation, and this circuit can be susceptible to moisture or condensation on the circuit board.
 When this occurs the DNO will run for a short period but then stop responding to the throttle, and will need a power reset to restore operation.
 The problem occurs when the DNO is subjected to a sudden temperature change with high humidity levels.
 It can be cured by applying conformal coating to the components outlined in red below.
 RS supply 15ml bottles [part number 321-7324].
 This was included in production from March 2021.

 2. Tripping out at high temperature.
 The current limit trip circuit can also give a false positive operation if the PCB is allowed to reach high temperatures.
-In tests the PCB has to reach around 50’C for this to occur, and for this to happen the heatsink will need to be well above this level.
-If this problem is encountered, improving the cooling of the DNO will restore correct operation.
+In tests the PCB has to reach over 50’C for this to occur, for this to happen the heatsink and mosfets will need to be over 80’C. If this problem is encountered, improving the cooling of the DNO will restore correct operation.
 This page gives more details on improving heat dissipation.

 If you have found this article useful please share it to help others discover it